 Matthew Mantle is a partner in the Tax Practice Group.
 He concentrates primarily on state and local tax matters in Alabama, Louisiana, and on a multistate basis.

-Matt represents firm clients nationwide, including various Fortune 100 and Fortune 500 companies, in all areas of state and local tax throughout the Gulf South.
-He advises on matters related to tax and business planning, audits, administrative appeals, judicial appeals, identification and utilization of tax incentives, governmental relations, and tax legislation.
-He has also represented firm clients on unclaimed property matters.
+Matt represents firm clients nationwide, ranging from Fortune 100 and Fortune 500 companies to closely held family businesses, in all areas of state and local tax throughout the Gulf South.
+He advises on matters related to tax and business planning, audits, administrative appeals, judicial appeals, identification and utilization of tax incentives, governmental relations, tax legislation, and unclaimed property matters.

-Matt currently serves as an officer of the Tax Section of the Louisiana State Bar Association (LSBA).
+Matt recently served as chair of the Tax Section of the Louisiana State Bar Association (LSBA).
 He is also a founder and editor of Cooking with SALT, a legal blog committed to providing timely insights on state and local tax developments affecting clients in taxing jurisdictions throughout the Gulf South.
+He was recently named a “Go-To Thought Leader” by the National Law Review.
 Matt was awarded the 2012 Institute for Professionals in Taxation National Sales Tax Article of the Year Award for an article he co-authored entitled “A Sale Alone is Not Enough: Cynthia Bridges, Secretary, Department of Revenue, State of Louisiana v.
 Production Operators, Inc., 2010-0905” (La.
 App.
 4 Cir.
 12/8/10).
 Matt was also named as an “Attorney to Watch” in Chambers USA–America's Leading Lawyers for Business in the area of Corporate/M&A: Tax.